jhudsl/OTTR_Template/getting_started.md

 This template includes all of the files that you need to get started creating your course in [R Markdown](https://rmarkdown.rstudio.com/) using the [bookdown package](https://bookdown.org/).

+This course template repository also has [accessory tools](#using-this-template-for-publishing-to-coursera) for publishing to [Coursera](https://www.coursera.org/) and a [companion course template repository](https://github.com/jhudsl/DaSL_Course_Template_Leanpub) for if you are interested in publishing the content on [Leanpub](https://leanpub.com/).

 Please take a look at the [code of conduct](./code_of_conduct.md).

 _Note all materials in this template are licensed [CC-BY](https://tldrlegal.com/license/creative-commons-attribution-(cc)) and can be repurposed freely with attribution._